Flaws and All

 Yet, the notion to love as God does, and that means “everybody,” has almost become a noxious, indecent, cowardly, weak and almost vulgar concept.
 While in the face of the most painful tragedy, love not hatred is still God’s greatest command.
 You cannot hate sin or the sinful away.

 For Christ, the choice to love was obvious.
 If we are to be true children of God, we must be different; we must love as God does, without fear and hatred because those attributes are the opposite of love.
 We must be perfect.
 I used to be overwhelmed by that notion.
 I am completely aware of my imperfection, so how could I ever come close?
 I become perfect by practicing love, by opening myself up day after day to God’s grace.
-Every time I chose love over hatred and fear, I am built up and purified…every time I choose the latter, evil wins.
+Every time I choose love over hatred and fear, I am built up and purified…every time I choose the latter, evil wins.

-And so I make this indecent proposal: When the desire to respond to evil with evil presents itself, call on the perfection of God and choose love.
+And so, I make this indecent proposal: When the desire to respond to evil with evil presents itself, call on the perfection of God and choose love.

 Vengence is Mine, Sayeth the Lord…I will Repay